LedgerHQ/connect-kit/packages/connect-kit-loader/README.md

 To migrate from WaletConnect version 1 to version 2:

-- Get a project id from the WalletConnect Cloud, it's free
+- Create a project id from the [WalletConnect Cloud](https://cloud.walletconnect.com/), it's free
 - Update Connect Kit loader to the latest version
 - Add `walletConnectVersion: 2` and `projectId: 'id from step 1'` and rename `rpc` to `rpcMap` on your `checkSupport` parameters